Sunflowers are popular amongst gardeners who enjoy seeing birds in their garden, as birds (and other animals) are drawn to their big seeds.

 Native Americans ground sunflower seeds and used them in breads and cakes.

-They also used sunflowers in folk remedies, including as a treatment for snakebite.
+They also used the petals, leaves, and seeds in folk remedies, including as a treatment for snakebite.

 Sunflowers can be a lovely addition to a bouquet.
 They are also great to use in various craft projects in both fresh and dried versions.

-If you have a pet gerbil or other rodent, or a pet bird, they too will enjoy sunflower seeds as a snack.
+If you have a pet gerbil or other rodent, or a pet bird, they too will enjoy the seeds as a snack.